flet-dev/flet/docs/flet.md

 Flet is for web, desktop and mobile platforms and is based on Flutter.

+Fluent UI is mostly an internal project...

+Flutter will give access to mobile experiences: camera, location services, accelerometer, etc.

 A lot of renamings would create a mess in a project repo - it's easier to start over in a new repository.

 A lot of functionality was added to support Bash: a custom protocol via named pipes with commands serialization/deserialization, CLI support with `pglet page` and `pglet app` commands.
 It's not necessary anymore with high level languages such like Python which communicate with Flet server via WebSockets directly.